microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 You can find full [source code for the Android super resolution app](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/mobile/examples/super_resolution/android) in GitHub.

-To run the app from source code, clone the above repo and load the android project into Android studio, build and run!
+To run the app from source code, clone the above repo and load the `build.gradle` file into Android studio, build and run!

 To build the app, step by step, follow the following sections.